 Each scholarship is named for a different type of pounamu (greenstone), a taonga for Māori.

-Victoria Tangiwai Scholarship
+Victoria Tangiwai Scholarship for excellence

 The Victoria Tangiwai Scholarship celebrates excellence—both academic and outside the classroom.

 Up to 600 scholarships will be awarded, valued at $5,000 each, which can be put towards accommodation costs at a Victoria hall of residence, or (for students not in a hall) as a contribution towards your first-year living costs.

 Victoria Totoweka Scholarship for equity and support

 Victoria is committed to equity issues in supporting students to have access to education.
 The Victoria Totoweka Scholarship supports academically strong students who are Māori or Pasifika, come from socioeconomically disadvantaged backgrounds or refugee backgrounds or have a disability.

 Up to 200 scholarships will be awarded, valued at $5,000, which can be put towards accommodation costs at a Victoria hall of residence, or (for students not in a hall) as a contribution towards your first-year living costs.

 The Victoria Kahotea Scholarship recognises exceptional students and is valued at up to $30,000 over three years of study at Victoria.
 Up to 30 scholarships will be awarded to exceptional students—based on criteria centred around academic excellence, cultural background and community involvement, leadership and equity.